MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 The labeling scheme is compatible with [GitHub releases](https://help.github.com/articles/about-releases) and can link a given NuGet package version number to a GitHub release.

 <p class="info">
-    <strong>Note:</strong> If you enable build labeling on build configurations that have been created before 2013-09-11, <strong>you will have to<strong> add the build configuration again or specify credentials to connect to the remote repository.
+    <strong>Note:</strong> If you enable build labeling on build configurations that have been created before 2013-09-11, <strong>you will have to</strong> add the build configuration again or specify credentials to connect to the remote repository.
 Builds with labeling enabled will fail if this is neglected.
 </p>

 ## Package Restore